nailor/www.dywypi.org/blog/0003-rewind-in-rebase.md

       master
 </pre>

-Then, let's checkout the commit we want to modify: `git checout D'` and let's hack it for the parts that's needed.
+Next we'll check out the commit we want to modify: `git checkout D'` and hack it for the parts needed.
 After hacking, we'll replay the rebase: Technically rebase with edits is just cherry picking of commits, so well do that.
 First let's see what to cherry-pick by running `git log continue`, which returns something